KerriRentmeester/Formik-Login-Form/README.md

 # **Installation & Usage**:

-*This repo is missing the folder titled node_modules.
+This repo is missing the folder titled node_modules.

-*This takes a long time to load because it has to download the dependencies and then start the React development server._
+This takes a long time to load because it has to download the dependencies and then start the React development server.

-*Clone the repository or download the code files.
+Clone the repository or download the code files.
 Navigate to the project directory in your terminal.
-Install the necessary dependencies by running the following command: npm install Start the development server with the following command: npm start
+Install the necessary dependencies by running the following command: npm install.
+Start the development server with the following command: npm start.

-*The project relies on the following dependencies: React, Formik, Bootstrap
+The project relies on the following dependencies: React, Formik, Bootstrap

 # **Support**: